 You should complete the FAFSA according to your situation at that time.
 You should give only your portion of the exemptions, income, and taxes paid if you are separated or divorced at the time of application.
 Use your W-2’s to separate the income and tax information.
 If you become separated or divorced after completing the FAFSA, you should contact us - we will help you divide the income and assets appropriately.
 If you have any questions, please contact your financial aid office for help - Dothan, Montgomery, or Troy. (check under Contact Us at the bottom of the page) If your next years FAFSA information again reports you as separated, we will request documentation.

 Your enrollment status for financial aid eligibility is directly related to the number of credits for which you are enrolled at the end of the free drop/add period; this is also called the Census Date.
 The financial aid shown on your Award Notification is based on the assumption that you will be enrolled full-time.
-The aid you receive (in check, payment of fees, direct deposit, or payment to residence halls) is based upon the number of credits for which you were enrolled at the end of the free drop/add period.
+The aid you receive is based upon the number of credits for which you were enrolled at the end of the free drop/add period.
 Credits added after the Census Date - after the last day of free drop/add are not seen by the system; students should have their site notify financial aid when classes are added after the Census Date.

 Federal and state regulations require that certain portions of your award be reduced if you are enrolled less than full-time.
 If you are enrolled for 6 credits or less after drop/add, your cost of education is reduced to reflect the fact that you pay part-time fees.
 A reduction in your cost of education may mean that you are eligible for less aid.